ag-informatics/ag-informatics-course/module5/lab5/README.md

 ```
 lab5/
   README.md                   <-- you should have all the pieces described in lab here
-  paper-prototpye/            <-- however many images you want to upload of your paper prototype
+  prototpyes/                 <-- images of your brainstorm sketches (3), paper prototype (however many you need to show us all the things), and your mockup.
     image1.png
     imageX.png
-    video.format              <-- if it's not too big, upload your video here too in whatever format.
-Otherwise, just upload to Brightspace
+    README.md                 <--- Explanation of your design process.
   acre/                       <-- your Django project
     manage.py
     acre/